 Choose an Attorney You Can Trust

-With a proven track record of results and over 15 years of legal experience, our Anchorage truck accident lawyer, Anthony Banker, knows how to navigate the insurance claims process.
+With a proven track record of results and 20 years of legal experience, our Anchorage truck accident lawyer, Anthony Banker, knows how to navigate the insurance claims process.
 When insurance adjusters try to take advantage of injured victims and their families, Anthony is not afraid to take cases to trial.
 He utilizes past experience in insurance defense to effectively negotiate and litigate on behalf of his clients.

 We understand the unique concerns of catastrophically injured victims and the families of those wrongfully killed, which is why our entire team offers compassionate, personalized legal guidance and uncompromising advocacy for our clients every step of the way.